 Bell Canada provides training to its employees on its Business Conduct Guidelines and requires an annual certification of compliance to be submitted by all designated employees that they are not aware of any breach of the Business Conduct Guidelines.
 Breaches of the Business Conduct Guidelines are subject to disciplinary action up to and including termination of employment.
-In addition, Bell Canada provides periodic training on relevant compliance topics like immigration law, pay equity and on how to conduct effective workplace investigations to employees working in Human Resources.
+In addition, Bell Canada provides periodic training on relevant compliance topics like immigration law, pay equity, and on how to conduct effective workplace investigations to employees working in Human Resources.
+Bell Canada Supply Chain personnel also receive ad hoc training on Bell Canada's standard terms and conditions, including new or updated regulations.
 Except as specified, Bell Canada does not otherwise provide employees and management who have direct responsibility for supply chain management training on forced labor or child labor.